 Netflix has been churning out TV shows and movies for a while now, but Bright is their first full-throttle blockbuster.
-Directed by Suicide Squad’s David Ayer. from a script by Max Landis, Bright is a fantasy-infused cop drama set in a racially charged world.
+Directed by Suicide Squad’s David Ayer from a script by Max Landis, Bright is a fantasy-infused cop drama set in a racially charged world.
 Los Angeles is co-populated by humans and magical creatures in a multi-tiered society that sees elves living luxuriously while orcs work in the streets and form gangs for protection.
 An interesting world with strong potential, the film is ultimately let down by a lackluster story and head-smacking dialogue like “I think we might be in a prophecy.”

-At the center of everything is police officer Daryl Ward (Smith) and his partner, the first-ever orc policeman, Nick Jakoby, as they try to stop a magical wand from getting in the wrong hands.
+At the center of Bright is police officer Daryl Ward (Smith) and his partner, the first-ever orc policeman, Nick Jakoby, as they try to stop a magical wand from getting in the wrong hands.
 Played by Joel Edgerton, Jakoby is an interesting character as he has to deal with being despised by other orcs and feared by humans as he struggles to do the right thing.
 Put on the squad as part of the orcish diversity program, his position with the LAPD is a symbol to the world that times are changing.
 Not everyone is happy about this though and plots sprout up around the force to try to get him removed.
-Even his own partner doesn’t trust him at the beginning of the film, but that doesn’t stop Jakoby from constantly trying to be the best cop he can.
+Even his own partner doesn’t trust him at the beginning of Bright, but that doesn’t stop Jakoby from constantly trying to be the best cop he can.
 Despite his best intentions, everyone still looks down on him and his orcish blood due to a inter-species war that took place over 2000 years ago.

-Luckily Will Smith is still extremely charismatic because the chemistry between him and Edgerton holds the film together.
+Luckily Will Smith is still extremely charismatic because the chemistry between him and Edgerton holds Bright together.
 The confident and experienced Ward is balanced by Jakoby, a bumbling rookie who says things like “they don’t teach that in the academy” when he surprises himself.
 From a personality perspective, the two of them couldn’t be more different, and Smith even complains that his partner somehow has the ability to make a shootout feel awkward.
 Their relationship evolves throughout the movie form a begrudging partnership towards mutual respect as they watch each other’s backs on this action-packed night.
 Charisma aside, Smith turns in a luke-warm performance that feels like he is cruising on auto-pilot instead of giving it his all.
-He’s entertaining in the film, but it’s because he relies on his no-nonsense Will Smith shtick rather than bring anything new to the character.
+He’s entertaining in Bright, but it’s because he relies on his no-nonsense Will Smith shtick rather than bring anything new to the character.

 What holds Bright back the most is the fact that the world is far more interesting than the story.
 Throughout the film, there are allusions to an ancient conflict between all the species and a so-called Dark Lord (hello, Harry Potter), but nothing in the present day is nearly as interesting.
 Magical creatures live alongside humans and there’s even a special unit of federal agents who hunt down magical artifacts and people who can control magic, brights, but the movie never feels engaging; it just happens.
 The film starts with a cool but sloppily shot montage of graffiti across town that displays how society is divided and who is prejudiced against who, an idea that is far more interesting than defending a weapon from the wrong hands.
 There’s even one shot of the city that shows a dragon flying above the skyline, but they’re never directly referenced or brought into the story.
 If dragons exist near Los Angeles, there’s probably an interesting history of domestication or conflict between dragons and humans that is far-more intriguing than what Landis focuses on.